bleutzinn/grav-plugin-add-page-by-form/README.md

 ## Usage

+Most configuration is set in the page which displays the 'Add page' form to the user.
+In the example page below the content of the 'pagefrontmatter' block must be seen as default settings for the new page.
+By defining form fields with the same name you can have the user override the default values by input via the form.

-Create a page with a form.
-Make sure the 'form.md' file looks like:
+The first step is to create the page with the form.
+Make sure the form page looks like:
 ```
 ---
 title: 'Create New Page'